siddhantj802/Leetcode-solutions/README.md

 # Leetcode-solutions
-This is the easy code of twoSums problem on LeetCode.
+This is the easy code of problems on LeetCode.